RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 <tr><td>On this device:</td><td style="font-family:Raleway,sans-serif;">Fix problem quickly with galvanized jets!</td></tr>
 </tbody></table>

-All the other font choices may appear slightly different on different devices:
+All the other font choices may appear slightly different on different devices.
+The shape of the characters is the important feature, not the size or weight.

 **Serif** is the default serif font on the device displaying the forum.
 A serif font has slightly fancier letter shapes that are sometimes said to be faster to read.